mProjectsCode/vass-reachability/README.md

 cargo test
 ```

-Or with `cargo test -- --nocapture` to preserve debug output.
+Or with `RUST_BACKTRACE=1 cargo test --release -- --test-threads=1 --nocapture` to get fast, non overlapping tests with debug output.

 ## Authors and Contact